-Tagraxofusp-erzs is given as an intravenous (into the vein) infusion.
-You will be given medications such as acetaminophen, a corticosteroid, diphenhydramine and ranitidine prior to the infusion to help prevent or lessen a possible allergic reaction.
+Tagraxofusp-erzs is given as an intravenous (IV, into the vein) infusion.
+You will be given medications such as acetaminophen, a corticosteroid, diphenhydramine, and ranitidine prior to the infusion to help prevent or lessen a possible allergic reaction.
 Your dose will be based on your weight and how often you receive the medication will be decided by your care team.
 You may need to be monitored for 4-24 hours after your infusion is complete.

 Possible Side Effects of Tagraxofusp-erzs

 There are a number of things you can do to manage the side effects of tagraxofusp-erzs.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 Capillary Leak Syndrome

 Capillary leak syndrome is a condition in which blood, and components of blood, leak out of vessels and into body cavities and muscles.
 The movement of this fluid out of the vessels can cause hypotension (low blood pressure) and organ failure.
 Signs and symptoms of capillary leak syndrome include: a sudden drop in blood pressure, weakness, fatigue, sudden swelling of the arms, legs or other parts of the body which causes weight gain, nausea, and lightheadedness.
 If you are having any of these symptoms notify your healthcare provider immediately.

 This medication can cause liver toxicity, which your oncology care team may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown, or you have pain in your abdomen, as these can be signs of liver toxicity.